VenkatManchikalapudi/pdf-summary-app/README.md

 ![App Screenshot](screenshot.png)

+---

+## Architecture

+See `architecture.md` for a full diagram and flow.

+**Key Points:**
+- Modern SaaS-style PDF upload, summary, and Q&A app
+- Backend: FastAPI, persistent summary cache (shelve), in-memory Q&A cache
+- Frontend: React (Vite), modular, multi-column UI
+- Ollama (Llama2) for agentic summarization and Q&A

+---

 A modern, full-stack SaaS-style application for uploading PDF files, generating AI-powered summaries, and performing Q&A on document content.
 Built with FastAPI (Python) for the backend and React (Vite) for the frontend.
 Integrates with local LLMs (Ollama, Llama2) for agentic summarization and question answering.

 ---

 ## Features

-- **PDF Upload:** Upload and manage multiple PDF files.
+- **PDF Upload:** Upload and manage multiple PDF files
-- **AI Summarization:** Generate concise, agentic summaries using Llama2 via Ollama.
+- **AI Summarization:** Generate concise, agentic summaries using Llama2 via Ollama
-- **Q&A:** Ask questions about the uploaded PDF and get context-aware answers.
+- **Q&A:** Ask questions about the uploaded PDF and get context-aware answers
+- **Persistent Summary Cache:** Summaries are cached on disk and survive restarts
-- **Modern UI:** Clean, multi-column SaaS-inspired interface with drag-and-drop upload, summary, and Q&A panels.
+- **Modern UI:** Clean, multi-column SaaS-inspired interface
-- **Modular Codebase:** Separated backend and frontend for easy maintenance and scalability.
+- **Modular Codebase:** Separated backend and frontend for easy maintenance

 ---